gwizdala/lib-ping/Library Scripts/README.md

 Library Scripts are reusable pieces of code that can be executed across Journeys in the PingOne AIC platform.

+Some libraries may have an example script available to use for testing within Journeys.

 Helpful Links:

 - [Next-Gen Scripts](https://docs.pingidentity.com/pingoneaic/latest/am-scripting/scripting-api-node-migrate.html)